-Girls’ Generation Should NEVER Disband — How And Why SM Entertainment Can Keep SNSD Together For K-Pop And Sones [Opinion]
+Girls’ Generation Should Never Disband — How And Why SM Entertainment Can Keep SNSD Together For K-Pop And Sones [Opinion]

-It was back in 2007 when Girls’ Generation first introduced me to K-pop.
+It was back in 2007 that Girls’ Generation first introduced me to K-pop.
 At the time, I was perusing Asian entertainment sites looking for music videos of Filipino musicians.
 By happenstance, I found myself in the Korean music section being recommended to watch Girls’ Generation’s debut music video “Into the New World.”
-Though I wouldn’t really delve any deeper into K-pop until the following year, that was the moment I got to know about the industry now taking the international music scene by storm.
+Although I wouldn’t really delve any deeper into K-pop until the following year, that was the moment I got to know about the industry now taking the international music scene by storm.

-Though I followed K-pop casually since then, it would truly be a follower of it in 2009.
+Although I followed K-pop casually since then, I would truly be a follower of it in 2009.
 I credit one song for making me a K-pop fan: “Gee” by Girls’ Generation.
-Though the song was a bubblegum production sure to give anyone listening to it a huge does of sugar into their ears, it was catchy with each of the nine members — Taeyeon, Tiffany, Jessica, Sunny, Sooyoung, Hyoyeon, Yuri, Yoona, and Seohyun — showing off their musical talents complimented by a composition that was different compared to anything else I have ever heard.
-It also helped out that all nine members were really beautiful yet looking innocent in their colorful Daisy Dukes.
+While the song was a bubblegum production sure to give anyone listening to it a huge doses of sugar into their ears, it was catchy, with each of the nine members — Taeyeon, Tiffany, Jessica, Sunny, Sooyoung, Hyoyeon, Yuri, Yoona, and Seohyun — showing off their musical talents complimented by a composition that was different compared to anything else I have ever heard.
+It also helped that all nine members were really beautiful and innocent-looking in their colorful Daisy Dukes.

-It is safe to say that I became one of millions of Sones that day, members of the fan club for Girls’ Generation.
+It is safe to say that I became one of the millions of Sones that day, members of the fan club for Girls’ Generation.
 Throughout the years, I followed their K-pop comebacks admiring hit songs like “Run Devil Run,” “Genie,” “Oh,” “Party,” and “Lion Heart.”
 To this day, “I Got a Boy” is still my most favorite song by them and considered one of my top ten of all time.

 Now it is 2017, a special year for Girls’ Generation as it marks their 10-Year Anniversary.
 I along with many of my fellow Sones are excited for our bias wondering what they have in store for us.
 There was a recent report that Girls’ Generation will make their 2017 K-pop comeback in late July near their debut date when “Into the New World” was released.